cloudblog004/fantasticfoodies/content/en/posts/179-how-to-prepare-award-winning-crockpot-lemon-and-amp-herb-chicken-w-gravy.md

-So that is going to wrap this up with this special food crockpot lemon &amp; herb chicken w/gravy recipe.
+So that is going to wrap this up with this special food crockpot lemon & herb chicken w/gravy recipe.
 Thanks so much for reading.
 I'm sure you will make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Remember to save this page on your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!